Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Customize user authorization

-By default, the organization of the API-Manager user is used for authorization to the Traffic-Monitor.
-This means that the user only sees traffic from his own organization (multi-organization is not yet supported).
+By default, the organization(s) of the API-Manager user is used for authorization to the Traffic-Monitor.
+This means that the user only sees traffic from his the organization(s) he belongs in API-Manager.
 From a technical point of view, an additional filter clause is added to the Elasticsearch query, which results in a restricted result set.
 An example:  `{ term: { "serviceContext.apiOrg": "Org-A" }}`

 Since version 2.0.0, it is alternatively possible to use an external HTTP service for authorization instead of the API Manager organizations, to restrict the Elasticsearch result based on other criterias.